python-lml/lml/docs/source/api_tutorial.rst

 In previous chapter, lml was used to split all in one Robot Chef into one core package and several plugins module and packages.
-In this chapter, we are going to go one step further to split the core package into two so as to demonstrate how to use lml to write a shared api library in the context of Robot Chef.
+In this chapter, we are going to go one step further to split the core package into two so as to showcase how to use lml to write a shared api library.

 .. image:: _static/images/robotchef_api_crd.svg